darwinproject/CBIOMES-Processing.m/README_set_gudA.md

 git clone https://github.com/DrosteEffect/Colormaps-from-MatPlotLib2.0
 ```

 The model output directory should also contain the grid output.
 For the ECCO v4 model setup, grid output is available for download in netcdf format (e.g., [see here](http://gcmfaces.readthedocs.io/en/latest/prep_install.html)).
-Along with the other familiar `MITgcm` grids that have been used within `gcmfaces`, it is also available in binary format, e.g., via [this FTP server](ftp://mit.ecco-group.org/ecco_for_las/version_4/grids/grids_output/).
+Along with the other familiar `MITgcm` grids that have been used within `gcmfaces`, it is also available in binary format, e.g., via [this server](http://mit.ecco-group.org/opendap/ecco_for_las/version_4/grids/grids_output/).

 ### 2) Interactively Analyze Output